pratyush-patwa/loan_approval_prediction/README.md

-# loan_approval_prediction
+# Loan Approval Prediction System
-A web application Using Python and flask with Machine Learning deployed that predicts whether a person will get the loan or not
+An web applicationthat predicts whether a person will get the loan or not.

+Data Analysis: pandas, numpy, seaborn, matplotlib Machine Learning: Logistic Regression using sklearn For Frontend: HTML & CSS
+For Backend: Python
+Web Framework: Flask